Foyle's War series 5: Cast and characters

 Kieffer (from Series 4 "Invasion") returns in this episode, and we learn of his wife and two children.
 Also returning are Foyle's son Andrew, who had been flying in Malta prior to his discharge, and Pierce (from Series 2 "War Games" and Series 3 "The French Drop").
-With the war in Europe ending, Foyle is retiring again and the station is being moved.
-Milner receives a promotion to DI and a transfer to Brighton, while Edith, his new wife, is expecting their first child.
-When the delivery starts, Foyle gets behind the wheel and drives them to the hospital, revealing his deception about not driving.
-Stewart is uneasy about her post-war career and Foyle suggests volunteering with the military charity SSAFA.
-Andrew Foyle attempts to apologise and propose to Stewart and rekindle their friendship and romance.
+With the war in Europe ending, Foyle is retiring again and the station is moved.
+Milner is promoted to DI and transferred to Brighton.
+Edith, his new wife, is expecting their first child.
+When she goes into labour, Foyle drives them to the hospital.
+Stewart is totally at sea about her post-war career and Foyle suggests volunteering with the military charity SSAFA.
+Andrew Foyle attempts to apologise and propose to Stewart, which she repulses at first.
+At the end of the episode, she agrees to dance with him.
+Andrew Foyle jokes that she may accept his suit in order to gain Foyle as a father in law in a slightly incestuous matter.